strapi/community-content/.github/ISSUE_TEMPLATE/submit-a-resource.md

 ---
-name: Submit a tutorial/article
+name: Submit an article/a video
-about: Create a new Strapi related tutorial/article
+about: Create a new Strapi community content
 title: "[SUBMIT]"
 labels: In progress
 assignees:
 ---

 **My resource**
-Describe what your resource will be about. (tutorial or article)
+Describe what your resource will be about. (article or video)

 **My format**